tsikup/tsikup/_news/cbml_work_news.md

 inline: false
 ---

-I am employed as a Research Software Engineer under the supervision of Associate Professor Kostas Marias in the Computational Biomedicine Lab of the Institute of Computer Science, Foundation of Research and Technology Hellas.
+I am employed as a Research Software Engineer under the supervision of Associate Professor Kostas Marias in the [Computational BioMedicine Laboratory](https://www.ics.forth.gr/cbml) of the Institute of Computer Science, Foundation of Research and Technology Hellas.

 I work in: